iams3cond/misc/assignments/assignment2/handout.md

-In this assignment -- either from scratch or using your existing binary search tree created in [lab #7](https://github.com/dtwelch/misc/blob/master/labs/212/lab7.md) as a starting point -- you'll produce a working, self-balancing AVL tree that supports insert, (delete?), several utility methods, as well as a method for producing code to visualize the resulting tree.
+In this assignment -- either from scratch or using your existing binary search tree created in [lab #7](https://github.com/dtwelch/misc/blob/master/labs/212/lab7.md) as a starting point -- you'll produce a working, self-balancing AVL tree that supports insert, delete, several utility methods, as well as a method for producing code to visualize the resulting tree.

 The following is a complete list of what you're required to implement.